shariq1989/cookbook/content/recipe/zuppa_toscana.md

 +++
-title = "Olive Garden Zuppa Toscana Copycat" date = "2021-03-28" description = "This is a delicious Olive Garden Zuppa Toscana Copycat.
-It is healthy and low carb and can be modified to be vegetarian." tags = [
+title = "Olive Garden Zuppa Toscana Copycat" date = "2021-03-28" description = "One Pot Olive Garden Zuppa Toscana Soup.
+Comfort food at it’s best, loaded with sausage, potatoes, and kale!
+So delicious and filling, the whole family will love this soup!" tags = [
     "entree",
     "low carb",